JvanKatwijk/qt-dab/README.md

   * Automatic display of TII (Transmitter Identification Information) data when transmitted
   * Presets for easy switching of programs in different ensembles (see *Presets*)
   * Dumping of the complete DAB channel (Warning: produces large raw files!) into \* sdr files and playing them again later
+  * Saving the ensemble content (description of audio and data streams, including almost all technical data) into a text file readable by e.g *LibreOfficeCalc*
   * Saving audio as uncompressed wave files
-  * Saving aac frames from DAB+ services
+  * Saving aac frames from DAB+ services for processing by e.g. VLC
-  * Saving the ensemble content (audio and data streams, including almost all technical data) into a text file
-  * Supports various inputs from
+  * Supports inputs from
   	- SDRplay (both RSP I and RSP II),
   	- Airspy, including Airspy mini,
    	- SDR DAB sticks (RTL2838U or similar),